Antix5/markovmatch/readme.md

     // We measure the time it takes to execute the following code

+    // We start the timer
     let start = std::time::Instant::now();

-    let error : Vec<u16> = dataset.iter().map(|x| compare_fingerprints(x, &firstelement)).collect();
+    // We apply the comparison on the entire dataset let error : Vec<u16> = dataset.iter().map(|x| compare_fingerprints(x, &firstelement)).collect();

-    let end = std::time::Instant::now();
+    // We stop the timer and display the time elapsed let end = std::time::Instant::now();

     let duration = end.duration_since(start);